anthonyanader/personalBlog/_posts/2018-01-15-do-you-hackathon.md

 permalink: /blog/:categories/:title
 date: 2018-01-15
 author: Anthony A. Nader
-image: tbd
+image: doYouHackathon.jpg
-imageSource: tbd
+imageSource: Daria Nepriakhina
 lang: en_US
 lead: Are you attending one soon?
 categories: hackathons
 tags:
-published: false
+published: true
 ---

 <b>A</b> few years ago, a good friend of mine kept pushing me to register for something called a hackathon - an event that combines designers, developers and other domain experts with the goal of creating and building something, from nothing, within 24 or 36 hours and present the final product to a judging panel.